taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Implementing Domain-Driven Design** by Vaughn Vernon
 - **Clean Architecture** by Robert Cecil Martin
 - **Thinking in Systems: A Primer** by Donella H. Meadows, Diana Wright
+- Fundamentals of Software Architecture: An Engineering Approach (2020) by Mark Richards, Neal Ford
 - Cloud Native Patterns: Designing change-tolerant software by Cornelia Davis
 - Building Evolutionary Architectures: Support Constant Change by Neal Ford, Patrick Kua, and Rebecca Parsons
 - The Art of Scalability: Scalable Web Architecture, Processes, and Organizations for the Modern Enterprise by Martin L. Abbott, Michael T. Fisher